weareleaf/handbook/the-leaf-handbook.md

 We're not huge on complicated or overly prescriptive job descriptions, but we'll ensure you have a good handle on the roles you're going to be asked to perform regularly.

 Being such a small studio, there may be times you're asked to muck in with jobs that fall outside of this remit; we see this variance as a positive, allowing for fresh perspectives and new skills to be formed.

-### Performance Reviews

-Performance reviews are a formal opportunity for us to collectively take a look at your past, and your future, with Leaf.
-They're a 6-monthly meeting in which we collectively talk about what you've been doing, where we collectively think your strengths lie and where we collectively think your development opportunities are.

-#### Your plan
-The outcome of your performance review should be joint agreement on a plan for the next 6 months for your own personal development, that aligns with where Leaf is headed as a business.
-This plan is comprised of a few (typically 1 to 4) **6-month goals**, which can either be building upon a strength, improving on a development opportunity, or even introducing something completely new.

-Your 6-month goals should be:

-- **Aligned** to your personal development interests, and Leaf's interests as a business.
-- **Achievable** within 6 months, or before your next review.
-Don't take on too much.
-- **Measurable**, either tangibly or anecdotally.
-Either way there should be evidence to support your achievement at your next review.

-This all sounds very serious, but don't worry, it's very much your plan.
-If a goal doesn't work out for you, we can just talk through the reasons why at your next review and course-correct from there.

-#### The format

-The performance review is always a face-to-face meeting, and will be with your manager; either Chris or Mike.
-In the meeting, you and your manager should come prepared with answers to the following questions:

-##### How have the past 6 months been generally?

-How are you feeling about yourself and your work?
-Have things been easy or hard?
-Have you learned a lot or not?
-Are there any non-work related issues you'd like to discuss?

-##### What have I been doing?

-Just some brief headlines on things you've been working on, more detailed than just a list of client or project names, but doesn't need to detail every little change.
-If you had some goals set in your previous review, how have you progressed on against those?
-These just provide some reference points for discussion.

-##### What's been good?

-What have you enjoyed about your job?
-This could be anything.

-##### What could have been better?

-What aspects of your job haven't you enjoyed so much.
-Again, it could be anything.

-##### Where do my strengths lie?

-What do you think you're doing well, either through hard work and focus or natural ability.
-This could be anything, but please come prepared to provide examples.

-##### What are my development opportunities?

-Where do you think you could develop yourself professionally to improve your skill-set and performance?
-Again, this could be anything.

-Lastly, you may also want to consider some ideas for goals, although these will be worked on properly together with your manager during the meeting.

-### One on ones (1:1s)
-1:1s are a 30 minute informal call every 2 weeks between you and your manager.
-They provide an opportunity to find out how you are, and give even the smallest grievance a chance to be heard.
-Use your 1:1 as an opportunity to:

-- Discuss how you're feeling.
-- Discuss how your work has been going.
-- Surface any specific problems or challenges.
-- Highlight any triumphs or learnings.
-- Check your progress against your 6 monthly performance goals.
-- Talk about anything else related to you and your role at Leaf.

-The purpose of the 1:1 is to make sure nothing important goes unaddressed or unnoticed so you're as satisfied with your work as possible.
-You needn't do any significant prepartion for your 1:1, but do come with things to talk about even if it's just an "all clear" on the above bullet points.

 ### Working hours
 We work 37.5 hour weeks at Leaf, but are flexible with when those are worked.
 For example, you could work a standard 9am-5:30pm with an hour break for lunch every day, or chunk your day up into 3 stretches so you can get a gym session and dog walk in, or even start and finish later so you can sleep in.
 These are all fine.